Section outline

 At the same time, sizes continued to increase as the large number of cells significantly reduced the specific mass.
 For most manufacturers, the height has remained constant at around 23.8 centimetres, assuming a mortar thickness of 1.2 centimetres and, thus, a vertical grid size of 25 centimetres.
 The blocks have also been widened in both directions, further facilitating construction: the 30 or 38 centimetres thick walls should be placed in a header course instead of a varied brick bond.

-The mortar void appeared in many blocks, making vertical joints unnecessary.
+The mortar pocket appeared in many blocks, making vertical joints unnecessary.
 The same result is achieved with the tongue-and-groove joints.
 Eliminating vertical joints improves thermal properties and speeds up construction on site.

 The innovators’ next focus was to reduce bed joints to a minimum.
 The latest blocks are precision-planed, keeping the height grid at 25 centimetres, thus reducing the height of the joint to 1 millimetre instead of 1.2 centimetres.
 The mortar is now applied with a roller, or adhesive foam strips are sprayed between the courses.
 The lower material and water requirements also mean a more economical and environmentally conscious approach.